Public housing in the United Kingdom

 Council homes were built to supply uncrowded, well-built homes on secure tenancies at reasonable rents to primarily working-class people.
 Council housing in the mid-20th century included many large suburban council estates, featuring terraced and semi-detached houses, where other amenities like schools and shops were often also provided.
 By the late 1970s, almost a third of UK households lived in social housing.

-Since 1979 council housing stock has been sold to private occupiers under the Right to Buy legislation, and new social housing has mainly been developed and managed by housing associations.
+Since 1980 council housing stock has been sold to private occupiers under the Right to Buy legislation, and new social housing has mainly been developed and managed by housing associations.
 A substantial part of the UK population still lives in council housing; in 2024, about 17% of UK households.
 Approximately 55% of the country's social housing stock is owned by local authorities.
 Increasingly the stock is managed on a day-to-day basis by arms-length management organisations rather than directly by the authority, and by housing associations.
+Both Scotland and Wales have since scrapped their Right to Buy policies.

 History

 Public housing became needed to provide "homes fit for heroes" in 1919, then to enable slum clearance.
 Standards were set to ensure high-quality homes, with the 'garden suburb' model predominating, with its emphasis on low density housing with domestic gardens and lots of green space.
 Aneurin Bevan, a Labour politician, passionately believed that council houses should be provided for all, while the Conservative politician Harold Macmillan saw council housing "as a stepping stone to home ownership".
 The Conservative government of Margaret Thatcher introduced Right to Buy in 1979, with the millionth council house being sold within seven years.
+By 2024, over 2 million council homes had been sold under the scheme in England alone, with receipts totalling over £50 billion.
 In time, the transfer of public housing stock to private ownership reached the point where councils had to rent back their own houses to house the homeless.